3LawsRobotics/3laws/docs/sources/getting_started.rst

 .. important::

-  Make sure to specify the rosbridge websocket IP address and port in the control panel:
+  Make sure to specify the rosbridge websocket IP address and port in the Control Panel if using something other than the defaults:

   .. image:: data/cpanel7.png
    :align: center